 1. Increased hunger

 The same part of your brain signals hunger and thirst.
 If you feel hungry even after eating enough, it’s a sign of dehydration.

 Itchy, dry skin, dry mouth, and chapped lips are all signs of dehydration

 Lack of water leads to a shortage of oxygen supply to the brain, thereby leading to headaches.

 Muscle weakness, spasms, and cramping are also signs of dehydration

 How Much Water is Sufficient?

-You can monitor your hydration level by monitoring the color of urine.
+You can monitor your hydration level by monitoring the color of your urine.
 However, ensure that you avoid contaminated water which can do more harm than good.
-Presence of lead in water may damage your nervous system and prolong exposure can lead to depression.
-Installing an RO water purifier is one of the best ways to ensure that you get 100% safe and lead free drinking water.
-If you are looking for a top quality water purifier, call us at 1800 100 1000 for a free home demo or visit https://www.kent.co.in/water-purifiers/ro/
+The presence of lead in water may damage your nervous system and prolonged exposure can lead to depression.
+Installing an RO water purifier is one of the best ways to ensure that you get safe and lead-free drinking water.
+In addition to the RO purifiers, you can also check the other range of purifiers available with KENT.
+To find out more about the different range of KENT water purifiers, click here.